Are you not sure about which is the best SUP paddle based on your needs? We were wondering too, so we did a little digging.

 A tear-drop blade shape is widest at the bottom and delivers a powerful stroke.
 A standard shape is much flatter and easier to stroke.

 The final aspect concerning blade size is the offset, which describes the angle between the shaft and the blade.
-A greater angle is often best for touring and racing while minimum offset angles are best for general surfing.
+A greater angle of about 10 degrees, is often best for touring and racing while minimum offset angles of 8 or 9 degrees are best for general surfing.

 To determine which size of paddle is right for you, stand it up so that the paddle blade is pressed against the floor.
 Reach up to the paddle handle and rest your hand on it.